esimov/caire/README.md

 which reduces the image width and height by 20%.

 Also the library supports the `-square` option.
-When this option is used the image will be resized to a rectangular size, based on the shortest edge.
+When this option is used the image will be resized to a squre, based on the shortest edge.

 The CLI command can process all the images from a specific directory too.